get-glu/glu/docs/guides/gitops-implementation.md

 ```

 Glu doesn't perform deployments directly (we're using FluxCD for that in this situation).
-However, it instead keeps changes flowing in an orderely fashion from OCI through Git.
+However, it instead keeps changes flowing in an orderly fashion from OCI through Git.

 In Glu, we will implement a _system_, with a single release _pipeline_, consisting of three phases _oci_ (to mode the source of new versions), _staging_ and _production_.